 With legal sports betting in Arizona you can now bet on your favorite NFL teams every week.
 Below we’ll show you all you need to know about NFL odds at Arizona sportsbooks, including NFL playoff odds, MVP odds, and more.
 You’ll also find information on betting on the NFL and explanations for new bettors.

-Below you’ll find the latest odds for this week’s NFL games.
-The numbers will update as the online sportsbooks have them listed.
-You’ll find NFL moneyline, NFL point spreads, and NFL totals odds and can use this as a research tool and to shop for the best lines.
+Below you’ll find the latest odds for this week’s NFL games updated as the online sportsbooks have them listed.
+You’ll find NFL moneylines, NFL point spreads, and NFL totals odds across multiple sportsbooks so you can shop for the best lines.
 Click on any odds to go right to the sportsbook, claim your bonus and start betting.

 Sportsbooks in Arizona use the American odds format, which uses positive and negative numbers of three digits or more to describe the chances of a team winning or something else occurring.
 For a deeper explanation, the examples below cover the most common NFL bets you’ll find at Arizona sportsbooks.